revk/NOTSCO/ProposedChanges.md

 MRs welcome, let's colaborate on this before sending to TOTSCO shall we?

+## Structure of specifications

+The current set of specifications, best practive, policy, list of network operators, list of error codes, list of test cases, and examples and a mess.
+They are not all in one place or even in a consistent format, and they are not well structured, and contradicty each other.

+I appreciate that some things like address matching have evolved, but in doing so, they previous guidance is left in the switching specification which is now different to the industry process.
+It should have been removed from one and a clear reference to the other.

+I feel the whole structure of the full set of documents needs careful consideration.

 ## API

 The API specification should ensure all examples and test cases match the specification and align with the separate examples documentation.
 At present they do not, notably: